 Through our school counseling programs, services are available to all students and parents.
 The three domains of our department lead to support throughout the high school experience, especially during the Post-Secondary decision making process.
-These services are disseminated through student and parent meetings, group meetings, and programs.
-One of the biggest misconceptions, without a doubt, would be that we're just there for scheduling!"
+These services are disseminated through student and parent meetings, group meetings, and programs. overview of important information about the school counseling department and high school in general.
+Our program is comprised of several parts: homeroom meetings, small group discussions, and one-on-one counselor meetings.